 “Rooted in commitment to facing the real impact of inequality, this is a treasure trove for scholars and activists across Europe who find reasons for hope in young people’s self-organised democratic participation.”
 Janet Batsleer, Manchester Metropolitan University

-Maria Bruselius-Jensen is Associate Professor in the Department of Learning and Philosophy at Aalborg University.
+Maria Bruselius-Jensen is Associate Professor in the Department for Culture and Learning at Aalborg University.